Learning in the Loop Turns Three

 - Others find great resonance in sharing life-affecting matters with Sinai learners.

 - And still others enjoy meeting previously-unknown-to-them congregation members.

 Roberta Evans expands that to include the whole Mishnah: “It’s important that many issues still resonate with us today, hundreds of years later.”

 And the topic of marriage also encourages Merry Beth Kowalczyk to reflect on her learnings: “Since readings were grounded in a gender-based society, understanding why women couldn’t be rabbis, count toward a minyan, or sit with men at services was important.
 I’m just grateful times have changed!”

 Beginning on September’s first Tuesday (and then every month throughout the year), the subject of the 2017-18 Learning in the Loop will be prophets and prophesy, touching on well-known figures like Jeremiah as well as lesser-known characters such as Micah and Zechariah.
 “The whole genre,” says Rabbi Seth Limmer, “helps us understand where we as Reform Jewish congregants come from – and particularly our heritage at Sinai.
 It’s a genre that speaks to today: protest, challenging leaders, and changing societal practices.”

 No homework, stresses Rabbi Limmer; readings are reviewed in class.
 Remember to bring a lunch, and mark calendars for 11:30 am at Jenner & Block (drinks and cookies are provided).
-Just contact Alicia Allison in advance so the building’s security is alerted.
+Just contact Emily in advance so the building’s security is alerted.